-What is LINKS?
+What Is LINKS?

-Who Attends LINKS?
+Who Participates in LINKS?

 - Templeton Scholars

 All students who wish to participate in the LINKS program are required to sign up at OMSAR during Bobcat Student Orientation (BSO).

 Each student in the LINKS program is assigned a peer mentor who provides academic support and personal mentoring for the entire academic year.

 Who Are the Peer Mentors?

 LINKS Peer Mentors are successful upper-class students who are actively engaged on campus and in the local community, and who are committed to the advancement of diversity and inclusion at Ohio University.
 Many Peer Mentors are former LINKS participants.